Rogers College of Law, University of Arizona

 The April 2011 workshop-style conference focused on global, economic, social and cultural rights (ESCR) and innovated by including scholars and practitioners who work on civil and political rights (CPR), including but not restricted to human integrity rights, as commentators on papers given by those who work on ESCR.
 Currently, conference organizers LaDawn Haglund, Arizona State University, and Robin Stryker, University of Arizona, are completing a co-edited volume based on substantially revised versions of the papers presented at the first conference.

-The November 2012 conference focused mostly on civil and political rights (CPR) in both the United States and global arenas.
-A small number of papers focused on economic and social rights either in the United States or globally.
-Most of the commentators for the 2012 conference were experts in economic, social and cultural rights (ESCR), but a small number were experts in CPR.
+The November 2012 conference focuses mostly on civil and political rights (CPR) in both the United States and global arenas.
+A small number of papers focus on economic and social rights either in the United States or globally.
+Most of the commentators for the 2012 conference are experts in economic, social and cultural rights (ESCR), but a small number are experts in CPR.
 A second co-edited volume may be prepared based on the proceedings of this second conference.

 The core idea for both conferences is to advance knowledge about the multiple actors, factors and social mechanisms that shape whether, how and the degree to which rights on the books are made real in practice.
 As we work to synthesize knowledge about current issues and themes across disciplines and across ESCR and CPR, we likewise are working to specify those actors, factors and social mechanisms that are especially pertinent or distinctive to ESCR on the one hand and to CPR on the other.
 Central research and discussion questions for both conferences broadly similar: What are the conditions under which and social mechanisms through which rights on the books are more or less likely to be translated effectively into rights in practice?
 Who are the actors, and what are the factors and conditions that shape rights translation processes?
 How, when and where do legal rights promote social change to the benefit of economically, politically, socially or culturally disadvantaged or marginalized populations?